oriolbv/madbox-game/README.md

 **The parts that were difficult for you and why**

 The most difficult part for me was the begining of the project, the moment when I have to think of what I have to do and how.
+After that, the development has been very enjoyable.

 **The parts you think you could do better and how**